orb-lang/helm/doc/md/historian.md

       -- reuse line_id var for foreign keys line_ids = res_val[1]
       local reprs = res_val[2]
-      -- This is keyed by linebuf with a string value. local result_map = {}
+      -- This is keyed by txtbuf with a string value. local result_map = {}
       for i = 1, #reprs do
          local buf = repl_map[line_ids[i]]